Slip Slip Knit Pass (s2kp)

 Slip 2 stitches together knitwise, knit 1, pass slipped stitches over knit stitch and off right needle.
 [2 stitches decreased]

 We turn to this fantastic double decrease time and time again.
-Here are two free patterns that put the s2kp to good use!
+Here are a few free patterns that put the s2kp to good use!